projectcalico/calico/docs/kubernetes/KubernetesPolicy.md

 ## Prerequisites
 * A Kubernetes Deployment
+    - To implement service policy, you will need a build of Kubernetes after [`kubernetes/kubernetes@b8dc963`](https://github.com/kubernetes/kubernetes/commit/b8dc963512326bcf7186026830b0dcbceecbcc80).
-    - To implement service policy using recent builds of Kubernetes, make sure you have configured your kube-proxy using the `--legacy-userspace-proxy=false` option
+    - Make sure you have configured your kube-proxy using the `--legacy-userspace-proxy=false` option.
 * [v0.1.0+](https://github.com/projectcalico/calico-kubernetes/releases) of the Calico Kubernetes Plugin
-    - For more information on how to integrate Calico into your Kubernetes Deployment, view our [integration doc](KubernetesIntegration.md)
+    - For more information on how to integrate Calico into your Kubernetes Deployment, view our [integration doc](KubernetesIntegration.md).

 ### Declaring Policy
 To enforce a policy rule to your pod, add a `policy` key to the annotations section of your pod's metadata.
-This `policy` key should map to a single string that outlines networking behavior semantically.

-Programming policy follows a simple syntax that can specify any combination of label (multiple labels per rule are unsupported), protocol, source/dest ports, and source/dest net.
+This `policy` key should map to a single string which defines network behavior.
+Programming policy follows a simple syntax that can specify any combination of label*, protocol, source/dest ports, and source/dest net.
+The syntax for this can be seen below.

+>*Note: Multiple labels per rule are unsupported in the current release of the plugin.

 ##### Policy Syntax
 ```